anjalisilva/MPLNClust/README.md

 ### Requirements

-You will need R, git and a list of R packages in order to run MPLNClust, see below in the Installation section.
+Require R, git and a list of R packages.
+See below for Installation instructions.

 ### Installation

-To obtain and install a copy of MPLNClust in your computer, open a terminal (you will need git and a internet connection!) and type:
+To obtain and install a copy of MPLNClust, open a terminal (will need git and a internet connection) and type:

 ```bash
 git clone https://github.com/anjalisilva/MPLNClust.git
 ```

-For guarantying that you have all the required R-packages for successfully running MPLNClust, a setup script has been included so that you can run with the following command:
+To ensure that all required R-packages are loaded for successfully running of MPLNClust, a setup script has been included.
+To run the script, type:

 ```bash
 Rscript Setup.R